-An outsourced IT vendor can manage, back-up and restore these disasters in less than an hour.
+An outsourced managed IT services vendor can manage, back-up and restore these disasters in less than an hour.
 Sleeping better at night as a business owner or leader means you are prepared in the event of a disaster.

 3. 24/7/365 Uptime – Have you ever thought, network outages, human error, device configuration, poor software or patches could cause my team to have shut down for hours or days, costing me dearly?
 Regardless, downtime is not good.

 From hardware to software, configuration, accessibility and security risks–organizations are increasingly challenged to manage complex, ever-changing, quickly obsoleted environments.
 Often they need to do it with fewer financial, and ‘human’ resources, with IT often seen as a cost, versus profit, center and sometimes one of the first places to be cut.
 Small businesses can often benefit from having access to an “IT resource pool” from service providers with a full team of experts with varying levels of expertise, accessible 24/7 to address needs.
-An outsourced IT team can also often catch little problems before they become big ones.
+An outsourced IT managed services Minneapolis team can also often catch little problems before they become big ones.

 4. Managing Complexity – Even for companies with an IT manager in-house, it is virtually impossible for any person to be the jack of all trades to support every system required.
 For some smaller businesses, a managed service provider (MSP) may be able to take care of all system requirements–network layer, servers, support—so owners and managers don’t have to worry about them, for less than the price of hiring an additional full-time employee.
 They can also offer a point of escalation, to troubleshoot services from a specialist in IT, security or other aspects, based on need.

-An outsourced IT team can you and your team focus on important company initiatives and even take a well-earned vacation every now and then without constant calls from someone needing a password or wondering why the internet is performing slowly.
+An outsourced managed IT services team can you and your team focus on important company initiatives and even take a well-earned vacation every now and then without constant calls from someone needing a password or wondering why the internet is performing slowly.
 In addition, a predictable, monthly fee helps any small business plan and leverage technology to grow without sacrificing your internal resources pool to troubleshoot IT issues.